Installment loans: What they are and how they work

 Types of installment loans

-Here are some of the most common types of installment loans:
+Here are some of the most common installment loans:

 Auto loans can help you pay for a new or used car.
 An auto loan is secured by the car you buy.
 Auto loans usually have fixed interest rates and repayment periods that typically range from two to seven years.